Practitioners' Perspectives on Designing Data Visualizations for the General Public: Related work

 \section{Related work}

-We situate our study in research investigating data visualization creation in practice and design considerations for casual data visualizations geared toward lay audiences.
-We examine work exploring how data visualizations are created for different types of lay audiences and media channels and, finally, how user evaluations are done in practice.
+We situate our study in broader research investigating data visualization creation in practice for public-facing data visualizations geared toward lay audiences (Section~\ref{subsection:rb1}).
+We further examine work specifically focusing on how data visualizations are designed for different types of lay audiences and media channels (Section~\ref{subsection:rb2}) and, finally, how user evaluations are done in practice (Section~\ref{subsection:rb3}).